treydock/gpfs_exporter/README.md

 ### mmlsfileset

-* `--collector.mmlssnapshot.filesystems` - A comma separated list of filesystems to collect.
+* `--collector.mmlsfileset.filesystems` - A comma separated list of filesystems to collect.
 Default is to collect all filesystems listed by `mmlsfs`.

 **NOTE**: This collector does not collect used inodes.
 To get used inodes look at using the [mmrepquota](#mmrepquota) collector.